kenflab/LLM-scCurator/README.md

   pip install .
   ```
 Notes:
-> If you already have a Scanpy/Seurat pipeline environment, you can install into that environment.
+> If you already have a Scanpy/Seurat pipeline environment, you can install it into that environment.
 ---
 ## 🐳 Docker (official environment)
 We provide an official Docker environment (Python + R + Jupyter), sufficient to run LLM-scCurator and most paper figure generation.